-On June 10, 2013, we entered into a Purchase Agreement, Warrants, Registration Rights Agreement and Voting Agreement with Special Situations and forty other accredited investors pursuant to which we issued 52,300,000 shares of common stock at \$0.10 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
-As part of the transaction, which closed June 14, 2013, we issued to the investors (i) five year Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share; and (ii) five year Series B Warrants to purchase a total of 52,300,000 shares of common stock at \$0.20 per share.
-Since we had an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A and Series B Warrants at the time the transaction closed, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders to be held in August 2013.
-We also agreed to file a registration statement on Form S-1 to register the resale of all shares issued in the transaction and use commercially reasonable efforts to have the registration statement declared effective as soon as practicable.
+On June 10, 2013, we entered into a Purchase Agreement, Warrants and Registration Rights Agreement with Special Situations and forty other accredited investors pursuant to which we issued 52,300,000 shares of common stock at \$0.10 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
+As part of that transaction, which closed June 14, 2013, we issued to the investors (i) five year Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share; and (ii) five year Series B Warrants to purchase a total of 52,300,000 shares of common stock at \$0.20 per share, and the investors obtained voting agreements from certain stockholders regarding an increase in the number of authorized shares of stock.
+Since we had an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A and Series B Warrants at the time of closing, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders, which was held on August 9, 2013.
+At the stockholders' special meeting, the stockholders approved an increase in the number of authorized shares of common stock of the Company from 200,000,000 shares to 500,000,000 shares.

+We also agreed to file a registration statement on Form S-1 to register the resale of the 52,300,000 shares of common stock issued in the transaction plus a portion of the shares underlying the Series A Warrants, and to use commercially reasonable efforts to have the registration statement declared effective as soon as practicable.
 The Company must pay damages if the registration statement is not declared effective within one hundred and twenty days of the June 14, 2013 closing of the transaction.
-In addition, we agreed to file a registration statement on Form S-1 to register the resale of all shares underlying the Warrants within five business days of the special meeting of the stockholders of Visualant approving the increase in the number of authorized shares.
+In addition, we agreed to file a subsequent registration statement on Form S-1 to register the resale of all remaining shares underlying the Series A and Series B Warrants within five business days of the special meeting of the stockholders of Visualant approving the increase in the number of authorized shares of common stock of the Company.